-So to to wrap up, you know, was the first one and the second one different or were they worse,. the second one was definitely the worst because it actually put me out of action.
+So to wrap up, you know, were the first one and the second one different or were they worse, the second one was definitely the worst because it actually put me out of action.

 And then when I woke up from that, I didn’t know who people were couldn’t recognize people, I had forgotten what had occurred to me all those types of things.

-I couldn’t finish sentences, I could start sentences and, and lose my train of thought.
+I couldn’t finish sentences, I could start sentences, and lose my train of thought.
 So I was extremely fatigued.
-And there was a lot of other challenges, you know that you that make it really sort of scary, and unnerving.
+And there were a lot of other challenges, you know that you that make it really sort of scary, and unnerving.
 And while you’re in it after the second time, you’re thinking, Well, you know, what, what’s around the corner for me?